shankhanil007/DotSlash-4.0-EduHelp/README.md

 ## What it does

-It captures audio and screenshots during any online class or conference etc. The screenshots of different slides are captures to avoid an excess of the same one accumulating.
-The audio is converted to text and a file containing its summary in .txt file as well as braille scripted file is saved.
-The braille file can be given as an input to refreshable braille display (rbd) machines.
-The audio files can also be used by a blind person for taking note of what happened during class.
-The screenshots are stored in a .docx file and can be used by a deaf person or even another person for revisiting concepts they might miss during classes.
+It captures the audio and screenshots during an online class or conference.
+The screenshots of different slides are captured to avoid an excess of the same one accumulating.
+The audio is converted to text and a file containing its summary in a .txt format as well as a braille scripted file is saved.
+The braille file can be given as an input to refreshable braille display (RBD) machines.
+The audio files can be used by a blind person for taking note of what happened during the class.
+The screenshots are stored in a .docx file and can be used by a deaf or any other person for revisiting concepts they missed during the class.
 We also made a TicTacToe game that can be played with slight eye movements.

 ## How we built it